 The complex houses huge statues, stunning courtyards, the world’s largest hypostyle hall, and the tallest obelisk in Egypt.

-Many large tour groups go to Valley of the Kings in the morning on the west bank, then travel to the Temple of Karnak in the afternoon.
+Many large tour groups go to the Valley of the Kings in the morning on the west bank, then travel to the Temple of Karnak in the afternoon.
 Come in the morning before the crowds and enjoy the best of the East Bank.

 West Bank Travel Guide